 STI certificates shall contain a Signature Algorithm field with the value "ecdsa-with-SHA256".

 STI certificates shall include a Subject field containing a Distinguished Name (DN), which is unique for each subject entity certified under one CA issuer identity, as specified in RFC 5280 [Ref 11].
 The DN shall contain a Common Name (CN=) attribute, an Organization (O=) attribute, and a Country (C=) attribute.
-Other DN attributes are optional.
+The Country (C=) attribute shall contain the ISO 3166-1 alpha-2 country code [Ref xx] identifying the country where the subject entity of the certificate is located.
+If the subject entity is located in multiple countries, then the country in which the governance authority for the certificate is located shall be used.
 For root and intermediate certificates, the Common Name attribute shall include the text string "SHAKEN".
 For root certificates, the Common Name attribute shall include the text string “ROOT” (case insensitive).
-The Common Name attribute of an End-Entity certificate shall contain the text string “SHAKEN”, followed by a single space, followed by the SPC value identified in the TNAuthList of the End-Entity certificate (e.g., "CN=SHAKEN 1234").
-The Organization (O=) attribute shall include a legal name of the subject entity in order to facilitate traceback and operations.
+The Common Name attribute of an end-entity certificate shall contain the text string “SHAKEN”, followed by a single space, followed by the SPC value identified in the TNAuthList of the end-entity certificate (e.g., "CN=SHAKEN 1234").
+For root and intermediate certificates, the Organization (O=) attribute shall include a legal name of the STI-CA. The subject DN of an end-entity certificate is not intended to be unique when a new certificate is issued to the same entity for the purpose of replacing an expired certificate.

 STI certificates shall include an Issuer field.
 For root certificates, the Issuer field shall match the certificate’s Subject field.
-For intermediate and End-Entity certificates, the Issuer field shall match the Subject field of the issuing certificate.
+For intermediate and end-entity certificates, the Issuer field shall match the Subject field of the issuing certificate.

 STI certificates shall contain a Subject Public Key Info field.
-The AlgorithmIdentifier field shall contain an algorithm field containing the value "id-ecPublicKey” and a namedCurve field containing the value National Institute of Standards and Technology (NIST) “P-256”.
+The AlgorithmIdentifier field shall contain an algorithm field containing the value "id-ecPublicKey” and a namedCurve field containing the value National Institute of Standards and Technology (NIST) “P-256”, as defined in RFC 5480 [Ref xx].
 The subjectPublicKey field shall contain a 256-bit public key.

 STI Certificate Extensions